ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/private_key.md

-## Private key {#private-key}
+## Chapter3.
+Private key {#private-key}

-Private keys are often represented in Base58Check encoding scheme.
+Private keys are often represented in Base58Check encoding scheme, to use the encoded private key in the UI layer.
 And a private key represented in Base58Check is called a **Bitcoin Secret**.
 Bitcoin secret is also known as a **Wallet Import Format** or simply **WIF**, because a Bitcoin secret is usually used with a Bitcoin wallet which is a kind of an UI tool, along with a Bitcoin address.
-Usually a Bitcoin secret is used for signing a signature and proof of ownership for the coin, and a Bitcoin address is used for representing a recipient to which the coin will be sent, both for the UI for a Bitcoin transaction.
+Usually a Bitcoin secret is used for signing a signature and proof of ownership for the coin, and a Bitcoin address is used for representing a recipient to which the coin will be sent.
+The Bitcoin secret and Bitcoin address, both plays a role for the UI layer in creating a Bitcoin transaction.

 ![](../assets/BitcoinSecret.png)